 His work has been featured on major international media such as TV, print , and web; it has also been exhibited in Asia, Europe, North and South America.

-As a leader in the creative community of the Bay Area, from 2006 to 2008 Alberto co-founded the San Francisco chapter of Pecha Kucha, hosting 29 monthly events, including co-hosted shows with IDSA, AIGA, AIA, Oracle (OpenWorld 2007), and Autodesk University (Las Vegas, 2007) with attendance ranging from 100 to 500 people.
+From 2006 to 2008 Alberto co-founded the San Francisco chapter of Pecha Kucha, hosting 29 monthly events, including co-hosted shows with IDSA, AIGA, AIA, Oracle (OpenWorld 2007), and Autodesk University (Las Vegas, 2007) with attendance ranging from 100 to 500 people.

 Although Alberto's work reflects a high charge of technology, he believes the cultural aspects are key in the design process and consequently in the success of a product or service.